TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/research.md

 For more details contact- Dr Jerry Ratcliffe or Dr Elizabeth Groff.* Details of this pilot study can be found in Ratcliffe, JH, Taniguchi, T, and Taylor, RB (2009) The crimereduction effects of public CCTV cameras: A multi-method spatial approach, Justice Quarterly, 26(4):746-770.

+## Research Resources

+### Mechanics Of Applying For External Funding Through Temple

+In addition to Temple-sponsored funding for research, many faculty and students also apply for external research funding.
+Major sources for Criminal Justice funding include, but are not limited to the National Institutes of Health, the National Institute of Justice, and the Bureau of Justice Assistance.
+Please consult the websites of the specific agencies for current funding solicitations and deadlines.

+The Criminal Justice Department’s Research Committee has put together a document to illuminate the process for applying here at Temple.
+Click here to view this document titled [‘Mechanics of Submitting a Grant Proposal for External Funding’](http://www.cla.temple.edu/cj/files/2014/09/ExternalFundingGuide1.pdf).
+This document should be viewed as a resource rather than the final word in how to apply.

+### Human Sunjects Approval

+The Criminal Justice Department is committed to the highest ethical standards when conducting research involving human subjects.
+We follow the guidelines set out by Temple University and the federal government.
+Visit the [Temple Institutional Review Board](http://research.temple.edu/irb) home page.

+Faculty in Criminal Justice endeavor to provide undergraduate students with ‘hands on’ class-related activities that often require them to do fieldwork or analyze data.
+Each faculty member is required to obtain approval from the IRB for these activities during the semester in which they are to be completed.
+The **IRB Approval Guide for Undergraduate Classroom Activities** document (under construction) provides details on the necessary paperwork to be filed by the faculty member.
+It also contains instructions for how undergraduate students should sign up and complete the undergraduate student version of the IRB training course.
 ## Research Links

 Click on the following research projects to learn more: